-I on the other hand have been without regular childcare while juggling to work full-time either at the office or at home, which means working throughout each day and night.
+I on the other hand have been without regular childcare while juggling working full-time either at the office or at home, which means working throughout each day and night.
 Since early September, something about my asthma/illness did not feel the same as anything before.
 My Asthma specialist heard crackling on my lungs and has been treating me with multiple meds in case I was beginning to develop pneumonia.
 I have been one tired and ragged mama.
 We are still trying to work out a childcare situation and praying everything will work out as its meant to be.
 In the meantime, I am praying my lungs can heal and I can get rest at some point.

-As of right now, our world is hanging on by a thread and that thread is propped up by working on int'l export orders remotely from home while simultaneously doing nebulizer treatments with a Spica Baby crawling at my feet.
+As of right now, our world is hanging by a thread and that thread is propped up by working on int'l export orders remotely from home while simultaneously doing nebulizer treatments with a Spica Baby crawling at my feet.
 My mama heart has ached and longed to be home with my child more, and this latest hurdle is not easing that ache.
 In a way this time in a Spica Cast has given me more time to see her during the day.
 For a week and a half, we were able to find someone to watch her half days.
 I made it to the office for the first half of the day, then ran home to put her down for a nap.
 For the first time, I was able to do something that I never was able to and in those moments my heart was bursting with joy.
-I would lay her on her bean bag chair used for naps, lay downbeside her and read the "Jesus book".
+I would lay her on her bean bag chair used for naps, lay down beside her and read the "Jesus book".
 As much as I wanted to savor those moments and lay next to her all afternoon, I was pulled to quickly get back to working.
 I would soak up hugs, kisses, shut the door and run upstairs to work as fast as possible while praying somehow her nap would last 3+ hrs.
 Those are the moments that I struggle with the most.
 I always hoped we would be able to choose staying at home or working full or part time.
 There are so many others in this same situation and it is by no means an easy feat.
-This year has been tough for us, Roslynn's 7 day hospitalization with RSV and Pneumonia and other sick days used most of time off, long before we could ever know she would be diagnosed with Bi-Lateral Hip Dysplasia.
+This year has been tough for us, Roslynn's 7 day hospitalization with RSV and Pneumonia and other sick days used most of my time off, long before we could ever know she would be diagnosed with Bi-Lateral Hip Dysplasia.

 My prayer continues to be, "Lord, please show me, show us, your plan."

-I keep telling the Lord, its too much, I am not strong enough to keep burning the ends and not giving much of myself to anyone in my life, family, friends, work.
+I keep telling the Lord, its too much, I am not strong enough to keep burning both ends and not giving much of myself to anyone in my life, family, friends, work.
 I have been through quite a few painful experiences that have stretched and pulled my heart.
 Never before though had I experienced this intense battle on my heart of being a working mother, especially when my child's special needs and health, and my own health are on constant demand.
 I keep praying for strength to get us through and for my heart to understand why this is the role I must be in now.
 I pray that if there is another way we can make it, he will open our eyes and show us his path, no matter how thorny and out of the way His path may be.

 “He comforts us when we are in trouble, so that we can share that same comfort with others in trouble.
 We share in the terrible sufferings of Christ, but also in the wonderful comfort he gives."